Modified Vector Quantization for Small-Cell Access Point Placement with Inter-Cell Interference: System Model

 \section{System Model}

 We use the small-cell model detailed in \cite{nay18a} and \cite[Ch.
 4]{nay18t}, which is reproduced here for completeness.
 Also, throughout this paper we use bold symbols to denote vectors, $\mathbb{E}\{\cdot\}$ is the expectation operator, $||\cdot||$ represents the $\ell_2$-norm of a vector, and all logarithms are to the base 2.
 Now, consider a geographical area where $K$ single-antenna users are distributed, according to some probability density function (pdf) $f_{\mathbf{P}}(\mathbf{p})$, where $\mathbf{p} \in \mathbb{R}^2$ is the random vector denoting the position of a user.
 There are $M$ single-antenna APs that serve the users in this area.
 The location of an AP is denoted by $\mathbf{q} \in \mathbb{R}^2$.
-For modulation, suppose that orthogonal frequency division multiplexing (OFDM) is applied and a flat fading channel model is used within each subcarrier.
-With $m = 1,2,\ldots,M$ and $k = 1,2,\ldots,K$, the channel coefficient between the $m^{\text{th}}$ AP and $k^{\text{th}}$ user within each subcarrier (index is disregarded for sake of notational simplicity) is given by
+All APs are connected via error-free backhaul links to the network controller\footnote{The NC is where the proposed placement algorithms to be described in detail in the remainder of this manuscript will be loaded and executed.} (NC), so that it knows the positions of the APs and their respective users.
+For simplicity, a narrowband flat-fading channel is considered.
+With $m = 1,2,\ldots,M$ and $k = 1,2,\ldots,K$, the channel coefficient between the $m^{\text{th}}$ AP and $k^{\text{th}}$ user is

 where $\beta_{mk}$ and $h_{mk}\sim\mathcal{CN}(0,1)$ are the large-scale and small-scale fading coefficients, respectively. $h_{mk}$ is assumed to remain constant during a coherent interval and change independently in the next, and is independent of $\beta_{mk}$.
 The large-scale fading coefficients are modeled as